ladybirdweb/faveo-server-images/_docs/installation/installer/cli.md

 <a id="step1" name="step1"></a>
 ### Step 1: Server Requirements

 The installer will perform the system requirement test and if it spots any errors it will report.
-When all your server checklists are configured correctly it displays as “Enabled”.
-You can Continue to next installtion step once all the server requirment are meet.
+When all your server checklists are configured correctly it displays as “Loading”.
+You can Continue to next installation step once all the server requirment are meet.

 <img src="https://lh5.googleusercontent.com/Pmf71TrKPH-cHr2fBOUyJxusRodK0V56EAcGRh51z_7KXJkwdQfpbgK-EC72XlGVnpLW98Mx7FWN2bOc0WA0Zex-LxKFnWGLZxQXJRIpckE05ZFJshKtOvCDS3ksVUJsgcoJbBdL" alt="" />

 <a id="step2" name="step2"></a>
 ### Step 2: License Key

-Product License Key: Provide the license key received for the purchased product.
-Refer the link [how to get the product license key?](/docs/helpers/license-key)
+Enter the license key received for the purchased product.
+Refer the link [How to get the product license key?](/docs/helpers/license-key)

 <img src="https://lh3.googleusercontent.com/hvtKHjaJN_ZHGiblc2Wzm0oQz-TnchDeNHZPQ8WA6YNd8s6Ub8queeUieYZqQbBV-wb9p8BQDjf-rS7xYuLCUsTdbl_iFnbb8w4fBKZfGOWztomUzOmrfLqLPpvy03tzGy0-ruby" alt="" />